-Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Planned Work Progress and Products Public Participation Process 9622 \$182,290 Supported the MPO's commitment to engage the people of the Boston region in regional transportation planning, including residents of communities that may have been underserved by the transportation system Communicated about the MPO's meetings and planning activities via the web, emails, newsletters, blog posts, Twitter, Instagram, Facebook, and LinkedIn Engaged the public through virtual outreach events, MAPC subregional meetings, virtual meetings with stakeholder organizations, focus groups, and web-based surveys and other digital communications Conveyed public comments and input to MPO members about MPO programs and processes \$180,000 Continue support of the MPO's commitment to inclusion through timely communications and engagement opportunities Gather input and feedback on the MPO's various certification documents, projects, and other processes Publish TransReport articles and other digital communications Create a new Public Outreach Plan Provide translations of outreach materials in non-English languages as specified in the MPO's LAP General Graphics 9222 \$85,290 Provided graphics support to the MPO and its member agencies.
-This includes • Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs • Applying other visualization techniques • Creating other products that improve communication \$93,800 Tasks and work products generally remain the same from year to year, although the level of effort varies based on the specific work products and reports that the MPO produces each year.
-Provision of Materials in Accessible Formats 3122 \$102,040 Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assisting in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates \$120,685 Tasks and work products generally remain the same from year to year, although the level of effort varies based on the specific work products and reports that the MPO produces each year that need to be converted into accessible formats.
-Professional Development 9522 \$52,720 Covered the labor expenses of staff attending conferences and seminars related to MPO work \$64,500 Cover the labor expenses of staff attending conferences and seminars related to MPO work.
+Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Public Participation Process 9622 \$182,290 Supported the MPO's commitment to engage the people of the Boston region in regional transportation planning, including residents of communities that may have been underserved by the transportation system \$142,000 Continue s through tim opportuniti Gather inp Communicated about the MPO's meetings and planning activities via the web, emails, newsletters, blog posts, Twitter, Instagram, Facebook, and LinkedIn Certification Publish Tra communico Engaged the public through virtual outreach events, MAPC subregional meetings, virtual meetings with stakeholder organizations, focus groups, and web-based surveys and other digital communications Create a n Provide tra languages Conveyed public comments and input to MPO members about MPO programs and processes General Graphics 9222 \$85,290 Provided graphics support to the MPO and its member agencies.
+This includes \$93,800 Tasks and work p to year, although work products and Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating other products that improve communication Provision of Materials in Accessible Formats 3122 \$102,040 Supported the MPO and CTPS in \$120,685 Tasks and work pr to year, although Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website work products and need to be conver Assisting in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates Professional Development 9522 \$52,720 Covered the labor expenses of staff attending conferences and seminars related to MPO work \$64,500 Cover the labor e seminars related t products generally remain the same from year h the level of effort varies based on the specific and reports that the MPO produces each year.